How to Take Care Of Your Peperomia Watermelon

 Does your Peperomia watermelon have leaves with black or dark spots?
 It’s possible that the stress of a new setting is causing blotches on the leaves.

 It could also be the effect of plant pests.
-Make sure you look for any signs of pets on the plant.
+Make sure you look for any signs of pests on the plant.

 Additionally, overwatering could be indicated by brown spots.